pragneshbagary/go-auth/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Contributions are welcomed!
+Please see [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)